story16014

 MT Knew it.
 It matches your DUMBASS bag.

-MT And it's not safe to have only 3 number codes, y'know.
+MT And it's not safe to have a 3-number combination.

 MT Someone could break in and burn your books.